momirov/momirov.github.com/source/_posts/2011-06-04-export-files-from-mongodb-gridfs-with-directory-paths.markdown

 from scen database on localhost to current directory, if you have directory structure in GridFS, it will create that directories too.

-You can ask questions, get help and say thanks in the comments.

-Bye.